About Us

 Our Nursery and Growing Practices

 At Summersweet Native Plants, we use organic growing practices without chemical fertilizers, neonicotinoids, or other synthetic pesticides.
-We grow US native plants, with a focus on those native to the mid-Atlantic and northeastern regions.
-All of our plants are straight species, the vast majority are grown from local eco-type seeds, when available.
-If plants are grown from seed with less-local provenance, we can provide the provenance information.
+We grow North American native plants, with a focus on those native to the Mid-Atlantic and Northeastern regions of the United States.
+All of our plants are genetically diverse, straight species grown from open-pollinated seeds; local eco-type when available.
 Our plants are grown in an organic potting mix and we utilize irrigation practices that conserve water.
 Our plants are grown outdoors in unheated hoop houses so that they are adapted to the weather conditions of the region.